Young John Allen: Work in China

 On Dec.
 18, 1859 Young and Mary Allen and their infant daughter, Mellie, sailed from New York and on July 13, 1860, reached Shanghai.
+The trip was funded by Young selling his land and slaves.
 From 1861 to 1866 while he was cut off from his church at home by the American Civil War, he worked as a coal and rice broker, a cotton buyer, teacher, editor and translator.
 Because of the poverty in the South he continued these employments and did as much preaching as he could.
-He also studied the Chinese classics and published a religious weekly, Jiao Hui Xin Bao, a precursor of the later on Wan Guo Gong Bao (see below).
+He also studied the Chinese classics and published a religious weekly, Jiao Hui Xin Bao (Church News), a precursor of the later Wan Guo Gong Bao (Globe Magazine).
 Lack of funds from the Board of Missions compelled him to support himself and his family.
 Nevertheless, on May 18, 1881, he announced his withdrawal after "an almost consecutive service of nearly eighteen years, in connection with the Educational, Editorial, and Translation Departments of the Government Institution here Shanghai," in order to devote his full-time to the work of Superintendent to which he succeeded when Rev. J. W. Lambuth returned to the United States because of ill health.

 In 1878 Allen returned for the first time to the United States to serve as one of the delegates from the North Georgia Annual Conference to the General Conference held in Atlanta during May, 1878.
 On May 15 he addressed the General Conference on the "work in China."
 In June and July he visited old friends and delivered commencement addresses and sermons in many places.
 On July 17 Emory College conferred upon him the degree of Doctor of Laws.
 He visited the United States again in 1888, 1893, 1898 and 1906.